-During a Terry stop, police can also conduct a frisk (a pat-down search) of the detainee to look for weapons if they have a justifiable belief that the person is armed and dangerous.
-Not all Terry stops justify a stop-and-frisk.
+- During a Terry stop, police can conduct a pat-down search (“frisk)” to look for weapons only if they have a justifiable belief that you are armed and dangerous.

 Our California criminal defense attorneys will highlight the following in this article:

-- 5. Do I have to give my name to police in California?
+- 5. Do I have to give my name to police?

-- 6. Do passengers have to show ID in California?
+- 6. Do passengers have to show ID?

-Under California law, law enforcement officers can temporarily detain a person when they have a reasonable suspicion, based on objective facts, that the person may be involved in criminal activity.1 This is true even if a peace officer does not have an arrest warrant or a search warrant.
+California law enforcement officers can temporarily detain you when they have a reasonable suspicion, based on objective facts, that you may be involved in misdemeanor or felony criminal activity.1 No arrest warrant or search warrant is necessary.

-This kind of temporary detention is known as a “Terry stop,” after the 1968 U.S. Supreme Court case of Terry v.
+This kind of temporary detention is known as a “Terry stop” after the 1968 U.S. Supreme Court case of Terry v.
 Ohio.
-In that case, the Supreme Court held that a temporary detention based on reasonable suspicion is in fact constitutional under the Fourth Amendment.2
+There, the Supreme Court held that a temporary detention based on reasonable suspicion is in fact constitutional under the Fourth Amendment.2

 According to Burbank criminal defense attorney Neil Shouse: